domis045/Ping-app/README.md

 # ![Ping app](https://github.com/domis045/Ping-app/raw/master/demo/logo-sm.png)
-Ping is an app that checks if a website is up or you can acess it!
+Ping is an app that checks if a website is up and if you can acess it!

 See your ping history and much more!
 # Implementation